Kyriosity/read-write/README+/pencraft/README+/kyrios-markdown_on_git.md

 - The saddest experience with raw markdown is that you can't include shared content and snippets but <samp>copy-paste</samp>.
 - GitHub removes styles and some other formatting.
 Thus there are always borders in both markdown and HTML tables.
 - There's no overlay for image loading but blank space &mdash; readers may be unaware of this and skip your beautiful illustrations.
 - Many (if not most) Q&A tricks for markdown won't work on Git.
+- GitHub isn't the fastest and smartest markdown engine.

 ## Non-text